Boards & Commissions

 CLICK HERE FOR THE BOARDS & COMMISSIONS HANDBOOK

-CLICK HERE FOR THE APPLICATION FOR 2019 BOARD & COMMITTEE APPOINTMENTS
+CLICK HERE FOR THE APPLICATION FOR THE 2019 "GREEN TEAM" ADVISORY COMMITTEE APPOINTMENT

 All Boards, Commissions, Committees, and Task Forces under the jurisdiction of the Township of Medford serve at the pleasure of the Township Council.
 Each of these entities was created for different reasons.
 Each has a different relationship with both the Township Council and the Township support staff.
 Each body has specific provinces of jurisdiction and scope of authority as provided by Township Ordinance, State Statute or both.
 Boards, Commissions, Committees, and Task Forces may have administrative, managerial, quasi-judicial, investigatory, and/or advisory powers dependent upon the enabling legislation.
 Most of these bodies do not set policy, but rather act as a collective citizen sounding board in the policy process.